erikarenhill/docs/installlinux.md

-## Install Emoncms on Ubuntu / Debian / Raspberry PI
+## Install Emoncms on Ubuntu / Debian

-This installation guide was create when installing emoncms on the PI with a blank install of raspbian “wheezy”, however as the raspbian wheezy is based on debian this guide should work on most debian systems including Ubuntu.
+This guide should work on most debian systems including Ubuntu.
+For installation guide on installing emoncms on a raspberrypi see [raspberrypi from ready-to-go image](http://emoncms.org/site/docs/raspberrypiimage) or [raspberrypi build from scratch](http://emoncms.org/site/docs/raspberrypibuild).

 #### 1) Install mysql